By Deborah Jeanne Sergeant

 If you or your child has just been fitted with braces, it may seem like your orthodontist has all the bases covered as you visit every eight weeks or so.

 “The general dentist plays an important role in this,” said Paul Emile Rossouw, doctor of dental science, Ph.D., and chairman of the orthodontics and dentofacial orthopedics department at Eastman Institute for Oral Health, which is part of the University of Rochester Medical Center.
-“The basic things start with the general practitioner because that’s whom the patient will see through his life.”
+“The basic things start with the orthodontic treatment for kids because that’s whom the patient will see through his life.”

 Although orthodontists take the time to give the teeth a good cleaning before applying braces, the general dentist maintains the oral hygiene through visits every six months, or more often as prescribed.
 Most orthodontists don’t go general or do routine cleaning as a general dentist does.